 Playing in dirt may actually play a role in lifting depression.
 Live Science reported on a 2007 study that showed "Exposure to friendly soil bacteria could improve mood by boosting the immune system just as effectively as antidepressant drugs."
 That friendly soil microbe is Mycobacterium vaccae.

 This same microbe has another positive effect: it just may make you smarter.
-The Register reported in 2010 on research looking into the effect of the microbe on mice, noting that, "We found that mice that were fed live M. vaccae navigated the maze twice as fast and with less demonstrated anxiety behaviors as control mice," though the benefits seem to be short lived, lasting only a few hours.
+The Independent reported in 2010 on research looking into the effect of the microbe on mice, noting that, "We found that mice that were fed live M. vaccae navigated the maze twice as fast and with less demonstrated anxiety behaviors as control mice," though the benefits seem to be short lived, lasting only a few hours.
 Still, it could potentially mean kids may do better in school after coming in from a play ground not only because they burned off excess energy but also because they ingested a little M. vaccae.

 Between dirt's beneficial microbes and being just plain fun to play in, it seems that getting your hands dirty fairly often is a wise idea.
 So the next time you head out to work in the garden or romp with your kids in the yard, pat yourself on the back for being smart and healthy.

 Editor's note: This story has been updated since it was originally published in June 2015.